 - Some familiarity with using a computer and the internet.

-International6192 GBP/yearTuition FeeBased on the original amount of 18576 GBP for the full programme and a duration of 36 months.
+International4224 GBP/yearTuition FeeBased on the tuition of 12672 GBP for the full programme during 36 months.

-EU/EEA6192 GBP/yearTuition FeeBased on the original amount of 18576 GBP for the full programme and a duration of 36 months.
+National4224 GBP/yearTuition FeeBased on the tuition of 12672 GBP for the full programme during 36 months.

 Studyportals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.